Firstapostolicchurch/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/bill_configuration.rst

 - :guilabel:`Operation`: name of the operation.
-- :guilabel:`Work Center`: select existing locations to perform the operation, or create a new work center by typing the name and selecting the :guilabel:`Create...` option.
+- :guilabel:`Work Center`: select existing locations to perform the operation, or create a new work center by typing the name and selecting the :guilabel:`Create " "` option.
 - :guilabel:`Apply on Variants`: specify if this operation is only available for certain product variants.
 If the operation applies to all product variants, leave this field blank.